rust-lang/rust/doc/tutorial.md

 allocated here have _ownership semantics_, meaning that there is only a single variable that refers to them.
 For this reason they are refered to as _unique boxes_.
-All tasks may allocate objects on this heap, then _move_ those allocations to other tasks, avoiding expensive copies.
+All tasks may allocate objects on this heap, then transfer ownership of those allocations to other tasks, avoiding expensive copies.

 ## What to be aware of